threewebcode/W3/blockchain/ethereum/client/teku/README.md

 The critical blocks are stored so that they can be fetched by special tags.
 All of finalized, safe and unsafe are particular tags for milestone blocks.

+The block is in the ring buffer.
+The ring buffer is in the block buffer.
+The block buffer is in the block tracker.
+Rate limiter is an independent component and function as standalone feature.
+The emitter can have rate limit if it embeds rate limiter into its structure.